dj-wasabi/ansible-zabbix-server/README.md

 [![Build Status](https://travis-ci.org/dj-wasabi/ansible-zabbix-server.svg?branch=master)](https://travis-ci.org/dj-wasabi/ansible-zabbix-server)

-This is an role for installing and maintaining the zabbix-server.
+This is a role for installing and maintaining the zabbix-server.

 This is one of the 'dj-wasabi' roles which configures your whole zabbix environment.
-See an list for the complete list:
+See below for the complete list:

  * zabbix-web (https://galaxy.ansible.com/dj-wasabi/zabbix-web/)
  * zabbix-server (https://galaxy.ansible.com/dj-wasabi/zabbix-server/)